Samuel85/ConfigReader/README.md

 # Example
 ```
-// Uncomment this flag to get more info
+// Uncomment this flag to get more info.
 //#define _DEBUGMODE_

 #include "configreader.h"